chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

  ```

-This image passes the policy because it has both an SBOM and a signature.
+This image passes the policy we set up above because it has both an SBOM and a signature.

 ## Step 6 – Enforce policy